 1. Market discount rate update - introduction

-Inflation has slowed but economic uncertainty continues to drive market volatility, with growth in the Australian economy and household spending slowing.
+Inflation and recession concerns continue to drive market volatility, with a deteriorating outlook for the global economy towards the end of December 2022.
 The selection of a reasonable discount rate therefore remains a key consideration, whether for the purpose of financial reporting or for any valuation analysis.

-The following chart presents a summary of the overall change in our assessment of the weighted average cost of capital (WACC) for the market as a whole from 31 December 2022 to 30 June 2023.
+The following chart presents a summary of the overall change in our assessment of the weighted average cost of capital (WACC) for the market as a whole from 30 June 2022 to 31 December 2022.

 Note: Movement in WACC is for the overall market and is not company specific.

-The cost of capital has decreased slightly over the period due to a decline in the equity market risk premium (EMRP).
-All other things being equal, this will lead to slightly higher asset values.
+The cost of capital has increased over the period due to a rise in the risk-free rate, moderated by a decline in the equity market risk premium (EMRP).
+All other things being equal, this will lead to lower asset values.

-The ongoing economic uncertainty increases the need to adopt the best practice approach of using expected (i.e., probability weighted) cash flows as the basis for valuations.
+The ongoing economic uncertainty does not alter the best practice approach of using expected cash flows as the basis for valuations.
 In fact, the greater uncertainty associated with future earnings indicates that additional rigour may be required in developing robust projections.
 These forecasts should be coupled with an appropriate discount rate.

 As recognised experts, this update helps you understand the assumptions we make which you can rely on for a reasonable outcome.